RegestaItalia/trm-docs/server/setup.md

 ## Install with abapGit

-Because this package is in namespace **/ATRM/**, install via [abapgit](https://docs.abapGit.org/) needs a system with this namespace installed.
+Because this package uses the **/ATRM/** namespace, installation through [abapGit](https://docs.abapGit.org/) requires a system with this namespace installed.

 ### Demo systems

-If you are running a **demo system**, you can use the following keys
+If you are running a **demo system**, you can use the following keys:

 **Development key**: 18531191373370851361\
 **Repair key**: 00211665563784583720